 The Group has designated all investments in equity instruments that are not held for trading as at FVTOCI on initial application of IFRS 9.

-(j) Financial instruments continued Financial assets at FVTPL
+3. Summary of significant accounting policies continued (j) Financial instruments continued

+Financial assets at FVTPL

 Financial assets that do not meet the criteria for being measured at amortised cost or FVTOCI are measured at FVTPL.
 Specifically: